-Dynamic updates allows DNS clients register their resource records in DNS database automatically, but if the network is small we can make updates of DNS database manually.
+Dynamic updates allow DNS clients register their resource records in DNS database automatically, but if the network is small we can make updates of DNS database manually.
 It is recommended to allow dynamic updates, but only if DNS will be used exclusively on your local network.
 Otherwise, this item may entail security risks, as the “New Zone Wizard” will warn you about.

 If earlier you have chosen Do not to allow dynamic updates, you should add records to zone manually.
-First, add record of the server itself.
 To do this right click on zone name and click on New Host (A or AAAA).

 Here enter name and IP-address of your DNS Server in appropriate fields and then click Add Host.

 A message appears stating that the node has been created.